skounis/architecture-and-reference-framework/docs/arf.md

 maintaining control over the sharing of their personal data.

-This scenario covers the complete lifecycle of the EUDI Wallet from the User\'s perspective.
+This scenario covers the complete lifecycle of the EUDI Wallet from the User's perspective.
 It spans from acquiring a valid Wallet Instance to the process of identifying and authenticating themselves for an online service.
 The focus here is on a practical remote same-device flow (as detailed in [Section 4.2.2](#422-attestation-presentation-flows) and [4.2.3](#423-mobile-apps-and-web-browsers)).
 In this context, a User utilises a